DrHazemAli/DrHazemAli/README.md

 - **MelaVision** - A machine learning model for early melanoma detection.
 - **Covid-19 Classification** - A deep learning model for classifying Covid-19 cases using medical imaging, published on **NIH**.
 - **DeepInfant** - A project exploring deep learning applications for infant behavior analysis.
+- **Optimal Training Calculator** - A sophisticated web tool that helps machine learning practitioners calculate optimal training parameters for their models.
+- **Stock Risk Analyzer** - A machine learning-powered tool for analyzing stock market risk levels using technical indicators and historical data.

 My work can be found on **[Skytells Research GitHub](https://github.com/skytells-research)**, where I explore AI solutions for real-world challenges.

 ### 🎙 Speaking & Conferences
 I have been a featured speaker at several notable conferences, where I’ve shared insights on AI, entrepreneurship, and technology advancements.
 These platforms provide opportunities to engage with industry leaders and explore the latest advancements in technology.

-- 🇦🇪 **Sharjah Linguistic & AI:** Discussed AI & LLMs in linguistic research.
+- 🇦🇪 **Sharjah Linguistic & AI (2024):** Discussed AI & LLMs in linguistic research.
-- 🇦🇪 **Microsoft:** Honored to speak about AI & ML at Future Minds Event at Microsoft.
+- 🇦🇪 **Microsoft (2024):** Honored to speak about AI & ML at Future Minds Event at Microsoft.
-- 🇦🇪 **IDEX23:** Advancing military defense through AI technologies.
+- 🇦🇪 **IDEX23 (2023):** Advancing military defense through AI technologies.
 - 🇪🇬 **Thinkers:** Keynote at the Canadian University in Cairo.
 - 🇺🇸 **WWDC (US):** Attending Apple’s Worldwide Developers Conference.
 - 🇹🇷 **Invision:** AI-powered robotics and building industries that think.
 - 🇵🇸 **Skytells Conference (Palestine):** Discussing innovative tech solutions.
 - 🇪🇬 **Entrepreneurs (Egypt 2018):** Focusing on entrepreneurship and tech innovation.
+- 🇲🇷 **Google Developers Club (Mauritania 2024):** Discussed AI & LLMs in linguistic research.

 ### 🎥 Television & Shows
 - **Interview on ABC TV:** [Watch here](https://www.youtube.com/watch?v=HbDK-x3lEuo)